jaymineh/Ecommerce-Deployment-Jenkins/project.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-- Run the stage below to build the Dockerfile.
+- Run the stage below to build the dockerfile.
 Note that the `webapp.html` and `nginx.conf` files must have been checkout to the repository and downloaded onto the webserver.

 ```
 stage('Build Docker Image') {